 Diagnosing Difference (2009), created by Annalise Ophelian, is a feature-length length documentary featuring interviews with 13 diverse scholars, activists, and artists who identify on the trans spectrum (transgender, transsexual, genderqueer, and gender variant) about the impact and implications of Gender Identity Disorder (GID) on their lives and communities.

-Define Normal, Thomas Beatie's website chronicles his experiences with the popular media exposure to his 2008 pregnancy.
+Define Normal (2008) is Thomas Beatie's website chronicling his experiences with the popular media exposure to his 2008 pregnancy.

 The Aggressives (2005), directed by Daniel Peddle, features 6 NYC-based black and asian 'aggressive' (butch) women who are part of the black lesbian ball scene in NYC.
 They don't for the most part identify as trans, and seem wary of changing sex.
 Their girlfriends are femmes; some featured in the documenary.